“McCartney's way with a melody—plus shimmering Bowie-esque guitar textures and sleazy rock rhythm."”

 — Corey Walsh, Missoulian

 Singer-Songwriter Henderson K. Shatner formed UK underground darlings Brand Violet who recorded two “surf goth” albums in the early 2000s.
 His new band, Catnyp, has an eccentric modern classic sound with smart lyrics and retro vibe guitars in their 2018 debut “More Tales of Mystery and Imagination from the Crypt of the Black Cat (Opus 4)” and harder-edged 2019 follow up “Henderson.”
-Third album, "Henderson & The Black Cat," comes out in early 2020 as the final installment of "The Black Cat Trilogy."
-And an EP collaboration with drummer Emily Dolan will also escape in 2020 - this may morph into a full album as well).
+Third album, 2020's "Henderson & The Black Cat," completes "The Black Cat Trilogy" And an EP collaboration with drummer Emily Dolan will also escape in 2020 - this may morph into a full album as well).